adriaanjacobs/llvm-getting-started/README.md

 > sudo apt install libclang-15-dev
 > ```

-For such installations in the default systems folders, you can then simply run `cmake` from a build directory and the installed LLVM version 15 will be found.
+You can then simply run `cmake` from a build directory and the installed LLVM version 15 will be found.
 ```bash
 mkdir build
 cd build
 cmake ../
 make -j
 ```
-If you manually installed LLVM to a non-standard version, you can set the `LLVM_DIR` CMake variable to the `cmake/llvm` folder of your installation (containing LLVMConfig.cmake, `find <folder> -name "LLVMConfig.cmake"`).
+If you manually installed LLVM to a non-standard location, you can set the `LLVM_DIR` CMake variable to the `cmake/llvm` folder of your installation (containing LLVMConfig.cmake, `find <folder> -name "LLVMConfig.cmake"`).

 ## To run
-The project is set up to build both a shared library containing the passes, and a "runner" executable that has the passes linked in and acts as a driver to parse the LLVM bitcode, register the necessary analyses, and run the instrumentation pass.
-Then, it prints the resulting module (likely changed by the pass) to a specified file.
+The project is set up to build:
+1. A shared library containing the passes/analyses.
+2. A "runner" executable that has the passes linked in and acts as a driver to parse the LLVM bitcode, register the necessary analyses, and run the instrumentation pass.
+Then, it prints the resulting module (possibly changed by the pass) to a specified file.
+3. An LTO plugin that can be loaded into clang like so: `clang-15 -flto -fuse-ld=/usr/bin/ld.lld-15 -Xlinker --load-pass-plugin=<plugin path>`.
+You can find the boilerplate for that in [LTOboilerplate.cpp](/LTOboilerplate.cpp).

-To run on some LLVM IR, use:
+To simply run on some LLVM IR, use the runner executable as follows:
 ```
 <build>/passrunner <.ll/.bc file> <output file>
 ```